Social Security Benefits

 If you have questions about which benefit you may qualify for, you may want to telephone SSA before filing or starting the process at (800) 772-1213.

-I have a disability, how do I apply for Social Security disability benefits?
+I have a disability, how do I apply for Social Security Disability Insurance benefits (SSDI) or Supplemental Security Income (SSI) benefits?

 There are several ways that you can apply for benefits or start the process: